justcontrailsNZ/storybook/_posts/2026-3-17-arachne-and-the-weaving-contest.md

 title: "Arachne and the Weaving Contest"
 ---

+# 🧵🕷️ Arachne and the Weaving Contest 🧵🕷️

-Long ago, in a small Greek town, there lived a young woman named Arachne.
-Arachne was an amazing weaver.
+Long ago, in a small Greek town, there lived a young woman named **Arachne**.
+Arachne was an amazing **weaver** (someone who makes cloth from thread).
 She could turn thread into cloth with patterns of flowers, birds, and waves.

 People travelled from far away just to see her work.

-“This is the best weaving I’ve ever seen,” they said.
+> “This is the best weaving I’ve ever seen,” they said.

 Arachne smiled and said, “Of course it is.
 I’m the best weaver in the world.”